Kunal180898/Pizza-Sales-analysis/README.md

 Pie Charts: Show the proportion of each pizza type or size in total orders.

 Heatmaps: Visualize order frequency or sales across different times of day.

-8. Customer Segmentation
-If you have customer data, you could segment customers based on their order habits or preferences.